OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

   internally converted into the ``DRIVER`` format on import.

 * ``QCOW2_OPTIONS``: Custom options for the ``qemu-img`` clone action.
   The qcow2 drivers are a specialization of the shared drivers to work with the qcow2 format for disk images.
-Images are created and through the ``qemu-img`` command using the original image as a backing file.
+Images are created through the ``qemu-img`` command using the original image as a backing file.
 Custom options can be sent to ``qemu-img`` clone action through the variable ``QCOW2_OPTIONS`` in ``/etc/one/tmrc``.
 * ``DD_BLOCK_SIZE``: Block size for `dd` operations (default: 64kB) could be set in ``/var/lib/one/remotes/etc/datastore/fs/fs.conf``.
-* ``SUPPORTED_FS``: Comma separated list with every file system supported for creating formatted datablocks.
+* ``SUPPORTED_FS``: Comma-separated list with every filesystem supported for creating formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf``.
 * ``FS_OPTS_<FS>``: Options for creating the filesystem for formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf`` for each filesystem type.

-.. warning:: Before adding a new filesystem to the ``SUPPORTED_FS`` list make sure that the corresponding ``mkfs.<fs_name>`` command is available in all nodes including Front-end and hypervisor nodes.
+.. warning:: Before adding a new filesystem to the ``SUPPORTED_FS`` list make sure that the corresponding ``mkfs.<fs_name>`` command is available in all Nodes including Front-end and hypervisor Nodes.
 If an unsupported FS is used by the user the default one will be used.

 .. _shared-ssh-mode:

 Combining the shared & SSH Transfer Modes
 --------------------------------------------------------------------------------

-When using the shared mode, you can improve VM performance by placing the disks in the host local storage area.
-In this way, you will have a repository of images (distributed across the hosts using a shared FS) but the VMs running from the local disks.
+When using the shared mode, you can improve VM performance by placing the disks in the Host's local storage area.
+In this way, you will have a repository of images (distributed across the Hosts using a shared FS) but the VMs running from the local disks.
 This effectively combines shared and SSH modes above.

 .. important:: You can still use the pure shared mode in this case.
-In this way the same image can be deployed in a shared mode or a ssh mode (per VM).
+In this way, the same image can be deployed in a shared mode or an SSH mode (per VM).

 .. warning:: This setup will increase performance at the cost of increasing deployment times.

 To configure this scenario, simply configure a shared Image and System Datastores as described above (``TM_MAD=shared``).
-Then add a SSH System Datastore (``TM_MAD=ssh``).
-Any image registered in the Image datastore can now be deployed using the shared or SSH System Datastores.
+Then, add an SSH System Datastore (``TM_MAD=ssh``).
+Any image registered in the Image Datastore can now be deployed using the shared or SSH System Datastores.

-.. warning:: If you added the shared datastores to the cluster, you need to add the new SSH System Datastore to the very same clusters.
+.. warning:: If you added the shared Datastores to the cluster, you need to add the new SSH System Datastore to the very same clusters.

 To select the (alternate) deployment mode, add the following attribute to the Virtual Machine template: